-Movie Clip Title and What tone word(s) Describe how the Did the tone and the

-Notes. best describe the tone was mood match?
-Why or
+Movie Clip Title and Notes.
+What tone word(s) best describe the overall impression of the clip?
+You may choose from the tone wall or use your own word(s).
+Describe how the tone was accomplishedmusic, use of sound, use of camera techniques, etc. Did the tone and the mood match?
+Why or why not?

-overall impression of accomplished why not?

-the clip?
-You may music, use of sound,

-choose from the tone use of camera

-wall or use your own techniques, etc.

-word(s).